 His name is Kevin Danaher, he is a white, private-school-educated, organizer against global capitalism.
 He said many things that were disturbing, some that were common sense, and some that took a bit of reflection.
 He participated in the A-16 protest, he was tear-gassed as a dissident in the infamous "Battle in Seattle."
 He has had live rounds fired on him from riot police in other countries.
-He stood for two hours in front of the sons and daughters of the people who's corporations control the world, and who's networking creates much of the corruption which he struggles against, and he told us how he had seen children bathe in empty agro-chemical toxin containers, how he had worked with one of my personal heroes Vandana Shiva, how he had been part of a group of supporters that sent a technological package to subcommandante Marcos of the Zapatistas of Chiapas (including the laptop computer on which Marcos' first publications were typed), and finally, how in Nigeria he had held children who were victims of curable gastrointestinal disease and comforted them as they died in his arms.
+He stood for two hours in front of the sons and daughters of the people who's corporations control the world, and whose networking creates much of the corruption which he struggles against, and he told us how he had seen children bathe in empty agro-chemical toxin containers, how he had worked with one of my personal heroes Vandana Shiva, how he had been part of a group of supporters that sent a technological package to subcommandante Marcos of the Zapatistas of Chiapas (including the laptop computer on which Marcos' first publications were typed), and finally, how in Nigeria he had held children who were victims of curable gastrointestinal disease and comforted them as they died in his arms.

 The man's eyes were haunted when he spoke it.
 His arms looked like they were still holding those children.
 And even I, statistically a member of the 1% of the world's population that need not be concerned about such things, was moved.
-It was a moment of extraordinary courage on his part, and exceptional meaning on ours.
-I have never felt before like I was in the presence of such a hero.

 But then he mentioned something else that was so disturbing that it made all the other statements he said pale in comparison.
 Something offhand, something unimportant, something with minor meaning.
 He said, in the midst of an unrelated sentence, that the antobiotics needed to cure a person of the curable diseases that these children were dying from cost on average about 14 cents.
 This made my blood nearly run cold, and got the point of resource distribution across in a way that nothing else probably could have.
 As I walked home, I took inventory of the items that I was carrying on my person, and their value.
 This is what I came up with.